kanatohodets/Devel-Optic/README.md

 - `scalar_truncation_size`

-    Size, in bytes, that scalar values are truncated to for viewing.
+    Size, in `substr` length terms, that scalar values are truncated to for viewing.
 Default: 512.

 - `scalar_sample_size`

-    Size, in bytes, that scalar children of a summarized data structure are trimmed to for inclusion in the summary.
+    Size, in `substr` length terms, that scalar children of a summarized data structure are trimmed to for inclusion in the summary.
 Default: 64.

 - `ref_key_sample_count`